tsipkens/atems/README.md

     % segment aggregates
 ```

-The result, `imgs_binary`, is either a single binary image (if one image is given as an input) or a cellular array of image binaries (if multiple images are given as an input), with `1` if a pixel is considered part of the aggregate and `0` if it is not.
+The result, `imgs_binary`, is either a single binary image (if one image is given as an input) or a cell array of image binaries (if multiple images are given as an input), with `1` if a pixel is considered part of the aggregate and `0` if it is not.
 Other approaches are also available and are discussed in Section 1 below.

 Having segmented the image, aggregate characteristics can be determined by passing this binary image to an analysis function: